DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/05-30 Allister Model Feedback.md

 ### Allister's Hat

-Can you make the rim around the hat a little thinner?
-Also, can you make the rim of his hat a little "bendier" (the hat's rim might have to be a little bit wider to acommodate this)?
+- Can you make the rim around the hat a little thinner?
+- Also, can you make the rim of his hat a little "bendier" (the hat's rim might have to be a little bit wider to acommodate this)?
+- I think I want the point of the hat to go off to the side a little bit more.
+It's kind-of hard to see from a dead-on view, but I think it would look better if the point was more off to the side.
+Maybe like 20-30 degrees off from the center of the hat?

 ![](<../../../../_Meta/Attachments/Pasted image 20250530153103.png>)